 Diminishing musharaka

-- this is probably the most common of the Sharia-compliant mortgages and widely marketed as a home purchase plan (HPP);
+- this is probably the most common of the Sharia-compliant mortgages and is widely marketed as a home purchase plan (HPP);

-- the bank purchases a home on your behalf and in the meantime, you put down a deposit, which represents your share in its ownership;
+- the bank purchases a home on your behalf, and in the meantime, you put down a deposit, which represents your share in its ownership;

 Ijara